Book Embeddings of k-Map Graphs: Conclusion

-There is a gap between the upper and lower bounds on the book number of $k$-map graphs, which can be narrowed if it can be proved that the crossing edges from three conflicting faces must be embedded in distinct sets of pages.
+We extend Yannakakis algorithm \cite{y-epg4p-89} on the book embedding of planar graphs by block expansions and generalize the approach by Bekos et al.~\cite{bdggmr-benpsf-20} from framed graphs to framed multigraphs.
+Multi-edges help to obtain smaller faces, which leads to fewer pages for the book embedding.
+Maximal framed multigraphs coincide with map graphs if restricted to simple graphs.
+Thus we improve the upper bound for the book thickness of $d$-map graphs of $O(\log n)$ by Dujmovi\'{c} and Frati \cite{df-stackqueue-18} and $6\lceil d/2 \rceil +5 $ (claimed) by Bekos et al.~\cite{bdggmr-benpsf-20} to $6 \lfloor d/2 \rfloor +5$.
+In particular, we show that the book thickness of 1-planar graphs is at most eleven.

-There are several other classes of beyond-planar graphs \cite{dlm-survey-beyond-19}, such as $k$-planar, fan-planar, fan-crossing, fan-crossing free, and quasi-planar graphs, for which the book thickness has not yet been investigated, even if there is the restriction to ``outer'' with all vertices in the outer face.
+There are several other classes of beyond-planar graphs \cite{dlm-survey-beyond-19}, such as $k$-planar, fan-planar, fan-crossing, 1-fan-bundle, fan-crossing free, and quasi-planar graphs, for which the book thickness has not yet been investigated in detail.
+It is unlikely that they are framed multigraphs, such that new techniques are needed for upper bounds on the book thickness.

-Similarly, one may study the queue number \cite{djmmuw-queue-20, hr-loguq-92} and the deque number \cite{abbbg-deque-18} of $k$-map graphs and other classes of graphs.